-If you’re a coach working with people on how to improve their lives, make sure you live by the ideas it is you are selling.
+If you’re a working with people in a capacity that improves their lives, make sure you live by the ideas it is you are selling.

 For example, if you’re a coach working with people on how to eat well, and you’re ordering unhealthy meals all week – that’s not going to sit right.
 It’s going to show up in how you meet people, leaving a discomfort and dishonesty in the relationship.

 This imbalance is something your clients will pick up on, and put them off.
 It’s important to embody what you’re selling.
 It’s hard to have integrity when you’re not showing up for yourself, let alone showing up for your clients.